Why is this important?

 You can get more information about how to complain to the ombudsman from their website at www.lgo.org.uk.

-Where to get information and advice about special education needs
+Where to get information and advice about special educational needs

 There are many organisations that can support you if your child has special educational needs.
 Some organisations, such as Contact a Family and IPSEA, can offer specialist advice, including how to prepare for an appeal.